-Gareth Anscombe: Blues fly-half returns from groin injury
+Gareth Anscombe: Blues fly-half to return after almost five months out

 - From the section Rugby Union

-Gareth Anscombe returns to action this weekend for Cardiff Blues' Anglo Welsh Cup match with the Ospreys at Cardiff Arms Park.
+Cardiff Blues fly-half Gareth Anscombe makes his return after almost five months out in Friday's Anglo-Welsh Cup match against Ospreys at Cardiff Arms Park.

-The Welsh international has been sidelined by a groin problem since Wales' tour matches against Tonga and Samoa last June.
+The Wales international, 26, has been sidelined since the victory over Samoa on 23 June.

-However, he could now return for the final Test of the autumn, when Wales face South Africa on 2 December.
+Wales, who lost 29-21 to Australia on 11 November, host Georgia on Saturday, New Zealand on 25 November and South Africa on 2 December.

-Anscombe has had problems with his groin in the past, having surgery in December 2016.
+Anscombe had groin surgery in 2016.

-He received specialist treatment to cure the condition - known as Osteitis pubis - from Dr Mark Gillette, head of sports medicine at West Bromwich Albion Football Club.
+He received specialist treatment to cure the condition - known as Osteitis pubis - from Dr Mark Gillette, head of sports medicine at Premier League football team West Bromwich Albion.